-Credits

 ACC 100 Concepts in Financial Accounting 1

 or ACC 201 Financial Accounting 3

 FIN 100 Concepts in Finance 1

 or FIN 301 Fundamentals of Finance 3

 MGT 100 Concepts in Management 1

 or MGT 301 Principles of Management 3

 MKT 100 Concepts in Marketing 1

 or MKT 301 Principles of Marketing 3

-Entrepreneurship

-Students enrolled in the minor will complete the following required courses.
+Entrepreneurship Students enrolle d in the minor will complete the following required courses.
 Credits

 ENT 200 Introduction to Entrepreneurship 3

 ENT 304 Entrepreneurial Marketing 3

-The students enrolled in the minor will complete any four of the following six elective courses in entrepreneurship.
+The students en rolled in the minor will complete any four of the following six elective courses

+in entrepreneurs hip.
 Credits

+ENT 300 ENT 301 Foundations in Entrepreneurship I 3

 ENT 300 Foundations in Entrepreneurship I 3

 ENT 301 Foundations in Entrepreneurship II 3

 ENT 306 Entrepreneurial Finance 3

 ENT 308 Business Growth and Renewal Strategies 3

 ENT 310 Entrepreneurship Throughout the Caribbean 3

 COM 435 Digital Entrepreneurship 3